SteamGridDB/steam-rom-manager/README.md

 ## Configurators

 - [EmuDeck](https://github.com/dragoonDorise/EmuDeck) - A collection of scripts for downloading and managing emulators and front ends alike.
+- [RetroDeck](https://retrodeck.net/) - Configurator for downloading and managing emulators and front ends alike, focused on the Steam Deck and Linux Desktop.

 ## ROM Managers